-Plan Name Line of Business Serves ACCESS Rite Care • Medicaid (MED) Children and Families Children up to age 19, income up to 261% FPL (regardless of immigration status); Parents up to 141% FPL (lawfully present >= 5 yr); Postpartum and pregnant women receive 12 months coverage regardless of immigration status • Extended Family Planning (EFP) • Postpartum women up to 253% FPL, 12 months post-delivery or 12 months post loss of pregnancy Substitute Care (SUB) • Youth in DCYF care up to age 26 who were enrolled in DCYF at age 18 Children with Special Health Care Needs (CSN) Children with special health care needs (up to 21 yr) Only (KBW) special ne • Katie Beckett Care Mgmt.
+Plan Name Line of Business Serves ACCESS ACCESS Rite Care • Medicaid (MED) Children and Families • Children up to age 19, income up to 261% F immigration status); Parents up to 141% FPI yr); Postpartum and pregnant women received regardless of immigration status • Extended Family Planning (EFP) • Postpartum women up to 253% FPL, 12 months post-delivery or 12 months post loss of pregnancy Substitute Care (SUB) Youth in DCYF care up to age 26 who were enrolled in DCYF at a 18 Children with Special Health Care Needs (CSN) Children with special health care needs (up to 21 yr) Katie Beckett Care Mgt Only (KBW) • Katie Beckett Care Mgmt.
 Only (KBW): Children up to age 19 with special needs receiving services at home that are usually provided in a facility.
 TRUST Rhody Health Partners (RHP) Rhody Health Partners Expansion (RHE) Adults 21 yr or older, receive SSI or income up to 100% FPL, not enrolled in Medicare, no long-term services and supports (LTSS) 19-64 yrs, no dependents, not pregnant at time of enrollment, income up to 133% FPL, not eligible for Medicaid or Medicare Part A and Part B (RI resident, lawfully present >5 yr)